YYZ - RKV

 What’s the cheapest day of the week to fly from Toronto to Reykjavik Domestic?

-The average price of all flights from Toronto Pearson Intl Airport to Reykjavik Domestic Airport clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Toronto Pearson Intl Airport to Reykjavik Domestic Airport clicked on KAYAK for each day over the last 12 months.

 Good to know